LynnYuSmith/mesc-io/README.md

 and refuses on disagreement.
 It copies the source, never modifies it, and tags the written unit's comment (`_MC`).

-## Not in scope

-Unit comments are returned verbatim, never parsed — their format is a lab convention, not the file's.
-No motion correction, no segmentation, no signal analysis.

 ## Development